code-fabrik/importance/README.md

 rails generate importance:install
 ```

-This will create a configuration file at `config/initializers/importance.rb`.
+This will create a configuration file at `config/initializers/importance.rb` and mount
+the engine in `config/routes.rb`.

 ## Usage